Rwothoromo/DevFinder/README.md

 - Send in a request for `keystore.jks`, alias and passwords, and add the file received to `keystores/keystore.jks`.
 - Wait for the project to complete building and indexing.
 - Go to `Run` in the menu and select `Run` to run the project on an emulator or your connected Android device.
+- For Circle CI, refer to [Android Config Blog](https://circleci.com/blog/building-android-on-circleci/).
+- When running Instrumented Tests, ensure that in the developer options of the device/emulator,
+  - that you have Animations off (instead of 1x) selected in all 3 animations scale - Window/Transition/Animator
+  - Also look at Circle CI's recommended [test example](https://github.com/circleci/EspressoSample?tab=readme-ov-file).

 ### Run tests